bjoernricks/work-shop-wednesday/src/python/asyncio/step9/index.md

 Loop finished with result 3
 ```

 As you can see there is still no real concurrency.
+Only a single coroutines is
+run until it is finished before another one is called.

-Yes we can suspend the
-current function but we still run all coroutines sequentially.
+Yes we can suspend the current function but we still run all coroutines
+sequentially.

 To change that we need a new thing.
 1. This thing should take a coroutine, because all our business logic uses